pekingduck/emacs-sqlite3-api/README.md

 The code is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).

 ## <a name="9"/> Changelog
+*2017-09-04*
+- Emacs Lisp code removed.
+The package is now pure C.
 *2017-08-29*
 - Fixed a memory leak in `sql_api_exec()`
 - Changed `sqlite3_close()` to `sqlite3_close_v2()` in `sqlite_api_close()`